 - Place the corn on the grill, turning every 2 minutes.

-- Cook until kernels are tender and slightly charred, about 10-15 minutes.
+- Grill until the kernels are tender and a bit charred, about 10–15 minutes.

-- Brush with melted butter and sprinkle with salt and pepper to taste.
+- Brush with melted butter and sprinkle with salt and pepper.

 Mexican Street Corn (Elote)